• Skip to main content

 Do I have to have a reserve study in Florida?

-No. There is no rule for any type of association (condominium, cooperative, HOA, CDD, etc) that makes it mandatory to have a reserve study.
-However, associations have to submit a fully funded budget with a reserve schedule.
+All associations have to submit a fully funded budget with a reserve schedule.
 They can then vote to fully fund reserves, partially fund them, or waive their funding altogether.
+Associations that are subject to structural integrity reserve studies cannot waive reserves for the structural reserve items.

 What types of properties do you perform reserve studies for?